gsdecon

 Template Parameters

-Float_Floating-point type for the output.
+Float_Floating-point type of the output.

-Value_Floating-point type for the data.
+Value_Floating-point type of the data.

-Index_Integer type for the indices.
+Index_Integer type of the indices.

-Block_Integer type for the block assignments.
+Block_Integer type of the block assignments.

 Parameters